-In 2021 all NEOs, with the exception of the CFO whose discretionary bonus remained the same as 2020, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
-These formulae are driven by Exco's earnings and not its stock price; however, the 2021 cash bonus awards to NEOs are consistent with and positively correlated with Exco's improved performance over 2020.
+In 2022 all NEOs, with the exception of the CFO whose discretionary bonus remained similar to 2021, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
+These formulae are driven by Exco's earnings and not its stock price.
+Therefore, the 2022 cash bonus awards to NEOs are consistent with and positively correlated with Exco's financial performance over 2021 with respect to the CEO and the Executive Chair and in the case of Mr. Gnatyuk and Mr. Schroers with respect to their divisional financial performance.